Investigative Impact: A Report on Best Practices in Measuring the Impact of Investigative Reporting

-Over the course of a year, GIJN has conducted a global research effort to find the best studies, reports, and data on the impact of investigative journalism.
-Our report will summarize the findings of this project, with a comprehensive survey of how investigative journalism impacts crime and corruption, accountability, public policy, and more.
+GIJN conducts ongoing research to find the best studies, reports, and data on the impact of investigative journalism.
+Our report summarizes the findings to date of this project, with a comprehensive survey of how investigative journalism impacts crime and corruption, accountability, public policy, and more.

 Investigative reporting has always been a struggle — for resources, time, funding, protection.
 In the West, with the media hard hit by shifting economics and technology, it has become far more difficult in recent years.
 Yet at the same time its practice has spread worldwide, and the digital revolution has given the field unprecedented tools, access, and opportunities for collaboration.
 New models have taken hold, from nonprofits and online start-ups to multimedia labs and university centers.

 The World Bank and international development agencies, major foundations, and civil society groups all have grown to appreciate and support the role played by investigative journalists, particularly in developing and transitioning societies.
 With its financial base unsure, the field is in dire need of new sources of support.
 But to convince potential backers, we first must demonstrate the kind of impact that can result from systematic, in-depth, journalistic inquiry.
 With that in mind, we have gathered survey data, case studies, and scholarly reports from the development and media studies fields, as well as the best examples of high-impact investigative journalism.

 There is no shortage of case studies.
 Consider just a few examples we’ve assembled: In September 2007 a Philippine court convicted the country’s former president, Joseph Estrada on charges of corruption.
 In 2010 Britain’s bribery laws were reformed following revelations about wrongdoing at BAE Systems, one of the world’s biggest arms companies.
 In the spring of 2013, governments around the world stepped up efforts to take on offshore-havens used for tax avoidance by big corporations and the wealthy.